G-Force007/PropKill/README.md

 1. Place *PropKill-master* folder inside your Garry's Mod gamemodes folder.
 2. Rename *PropKill-master* to *propkill*
 3. Add gamemode "propkill" to your autoexec.cfg
-4. Ensure you have ULib & ULX installed
+4. ULX is optional, all the commands in the *_extras* folder are designed to work with ULX

   ULib: https://github.com/Nayruden/Ulysses/ulib

   ULX: https://github.com/Nayruden/Ulysses/ulx
-5. Copy *addons* folder from the *_extras* folder into your main Garry's Mod directory
+5. [ULX] Copy *addons* folder from the *_extras* folder into your main Garry's Mod directory
 6. Join your server and test it out!

 ### Credits (in no particular order):